IcaroCaetano/ICAROCAETANO/README.md

 ### 🚀 About Me

-I'm a backend developer focused on building scalable and resilient microservices for fraud prevention systems.
-I work mainly with Java and Spring Boot, integrating with services like Redis, Kafka.
+I'm a backend developer focused on building scalable and resilient microservices.
+I work mainly with Java and Spring Boot, integrating with services like Redis, Kafka and database.

 - 🔍 Currently working on the project LendingClub
 - 🧠 Passionate about system design, observability and clean architecture